 library, use the

-clib package described in C++ Libraries.
+clib package described in C++ Libraries in MATLAB.

 Whenever possible, choose the C++ interface over the C-only interface.
 For information about C++ support, see these limitations.